NikoIcardo/NikoIcardo/README.md

 **A bit about myself:**

 I'm a dedicated engineer passionate about tackling complex structural issues in applications, from designing data pipelines to optimizing latency.
 With a keen eye for detail, I thrive on improving code efficiency and resolving stubborn bugs.
 I excel in both independent projects and collaborative team environments, leveraging my skills to enhance team efficiency.
 While I take pride in my abilities, I also enjoy mentoring others and continuously learning from constructive feedback.
-My ultimate goal is to push boundaries, grow as an engineer, and make significant contributions to impactful projects.
+My ultimate goal is to push my technical boundaries, grow as an engineer, and make significant contributions to impactful projects.
 If you have a challenging project, I'd love to discuss how I can contribute.